JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 ### Executing the Plugin
 Open the Gradle tool window and search for the `runIde` task:
-* If it’s not in the list, hit the [Refresh](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#1eeec055) button at the top of the Gradle window.
+* If it’s not in the list, hit the [Refresh](https://www.jetbrains.com/help/idea/jetgradle-tool-window.html#1eeec055) button at the top of the Gradle tool window.
 * Or [Create a new Gradle Run Configuration](https://www.jetbrains.com/help/idea/create-run-debug-configuration-gradle-tasks.html).

 ![Gradle Tool Window](gradle_tasks_in_tool_window.png){width="398"}

 Double-click on the _runIde_ task to execute it.
 See the IntelliJ IDEA help for more information about [Working with Gradle tasks](https://www.jetbrains.com/help/idea/gradle.html#96bba6c3).

-Finally, when `my_gradle_plugin` launches in the IDE development instance, there should be a new menu under the **Tools** menu.